jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

  - In the game, this is one of Lune's quotes during battle.
  - Went with 2 Chroma tokens, so it still ramps for strategies that can take advantage, but not to Dark Ritual levels.
+ - 13/11/2025: Added Luminous bonus of rewarding one extra Chroma token.

 ## Chromatic Petrification